ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/05-best-worst-average-cases.md

 case the runtime is $O(n)$.
 This is an unusually interesting best case, since it naturally occurs quite frequently in some applications.

-If we run Insertion sort many times on many randomly selected arrays of size $n$, we could expect the `while`-loop on average to go halfway through the array before finding the correct insertion index.
+If we run Insertion sort many times on many randomly generated arrays of size $n$, we could expect the `while`-loop on average to go halfway through the array before finding the correct insertion index.
 So, in the *average case* Insertion sort runs for half as many iterations as the worst case.
-However, this definition of the average case depends on an important assumption: that every possible array is equally probable, or in other words, that the possible arrays are uniformly distributed!
+However, this definition of the average case depends on an important assumption: that every possible array is equally probable, or in other words, that the possible arrays are uniformly distributed.
+This is very rarely the case.

 #### Constructing a best or worst case

-How does the best case for Linear search look?
+How does the best case for linear search look?
 A common mistake is to say that the best case for a linear search is that the array is empty.
 This is a fundamental misunderstanding of what worst case and best case mean.